Table of Contents

 - 800 W of microwave power, providing quick and convenient cooking

 - 20 L cavity capacity, which comfortably fits a standard dinner plate and the glass turn-table is...

 - Additional features include pre-programmed auto cook menus such as pizza, fish and popcorn, allowing...

-- Rotation for even cooking: this microwave features a glass turntable plate that rotates when the...
+- Rotation for Even Cooking: This microwave features a glass turntable plate that rotates when in use,...

 1. Cookology Retro Microwave RETDI20LCR – The Cheap Choice